Code-Institute-Submissions/Project-2-codeinstitute/README.md

 6. Base Stats of the pokemon - HP, Attack, Special Attack, Defense, Special Defense, Speed
 7. Save up to 6 pokemon so you can refer to them again

+## Purpose and Value to users

+1. One stop to see all pokemon in one place
+2. Immediate display of sprites and pokedex entries tell a story of all pokemon, even those that the use may not know
+3. Typing and movesets allow the user to put together a party of 6
+4. User can come back even after leaving the website, to view the pokemon that they have selected, and even the moves that they have already selected.

 # 2. Demo (Github Pages)
 Site is published via github pages and can be viewed [here](https://malrhis.github.io/Project-2-codeinstitute/)